Lightning-AI/pytorch-lightning/docs/source/extensions/entry_points.rst

 Lightning supports registering Trainer callbacks directly through `Entry Points <https://setuptools.pypa.io/en/latest/userguide/entry_point.html>`_.
-Entry points allow an arbitrary package to *install* callbacks that the Lightning Trainer can automatically use, without you having to add them to the Trainer manually.
+Entry points allow an arbitrary package to include callbacks that the Lightning Trainer can automatically use, without you having to add them to the Trainer manually.
 This is useful in production environments where it is common to provide specialized monitoring and logging callbacks globally for every application.